pokhrebi/pokhrebi/README.md

 - 👋 Hi, I’m Bhakti
-- 👀 I’m interested in Co-op/Internship
+- 👀 I’m interested in Software Development roles
-- 🌱 I’m currently learning Software Development
+- 🌱 I’m currently a Software Development intern
 - 💞️ I’m looking to collaborate on Web Development
-- 📫 How to reach me Linkedin or email
+- 📫 How to reach me?
+Linkedin or email

 <!---
 pokhrebi/pokhrebi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.